-The Public Safety office conducts two fire drills at each residence hall during the calendar year.
+The Public Safety Office conducts two fire drills at each residence hall during the calendar year.
 During the drills, the alarms are sounded and staff members make a check of every residence hall room to verify all students have exited the building.
 All students are instructed to congregate at the evacuation sites as instructed in the Emergency Preparedness Plan.
-Students who do not leave the buildings during a fire alarm drill are referred to Student Development for judicial sanctions.
+Students who do not leave the buildings during a fire alarm drill are referred to the dean of students or director of residential life for judicial sanctions.